Whiteknight/Rosella/libraries/core.md

 The basic ObjectFactory has limited utility, but it provides a common interface for other, more advanced, factory types.

+### Rosella.Version

+The `Rosella.Version` class is used as the return object from the `Rosella.Version.get_version` function.
+It encapsulates version information from individual Rosella libraries.

 ## Examples

 ### Winxed